Engin-Boot/capture-behavior-of-a-visit-counter-aayushvirkar/needs-director.md

   patient enters the premises of the hospital
   Then
   take record of the patient
-Scenario: Compute parking slots to reserve for visiting specialists Given
+Scenario:Compute parking slots to reserve for visiting specialists Given
   Patients and Working staff park their vehicles
   When
   Parking capacity is near 90%
   Then